Week with a Macbook

 by Matt CholickMy laptop at work finally reached the useless point, and I decided it was time to give OS X a go.
 I asked for a Macbook Pro, and it came in last Friday.
 I've spent the past week playing with OS X.

 I haven't really touched a mac in years.
 Before they moved to intel chips, they couldn't run Windows and thus were not a viable solution for me.
-I keep Windows around because I like to fire up pc games on occasion.
-Without the capability to run a non-vm Windows, Apple hardware wasn't an option for my computing needs.
-Since it now is, I'm finally exploring it with the macbook.
+I need to keep Windows around for gaming.
+Without the capability to run a non-vm Windows, Apple hardware wasn't really an option.

 So far, a single program is what moves OS X from good to amazing: Quicksilver.
 This program is brilliant.
 Once I'd played with for about an hour I was just floored.
 This is how I want to interact with my machine.
-Desktop icons, hierarchical menus - never again.
-It brings the power and speed of the command line into something that's usable without memorizing books of archaic commands.
+It replaces desktop icons and hierarchical menus with something so much faster.
+It brings the power and speed of the command line into something that's usable without a ton of memorization.
 It's amazingly fast and powerful.
-I have purposely not gotten buried in it too deeply because I don't think I could come back from that.
-All my other machine would feel cumbersome and painful in comparison.
-Hell, they already do to some extent.
 I haven't been this impressed by a program in a very long time.

-After playing with OS X for a while, I find that most of my unix-like tools are here too.
-I'm comfortable with its shell and the tools it exposes.
+After playing with OS X for a while, I've also found that most of my unix-like tools are here.
+I've got almost all the shell things I need.
 Things are slightly different, but they're familiar.
 I've halfway decided to get an iMac already.
 If after a few weeks of development, the OS X box proves solid in that regard, my next computer is going to be an iMac without doubt (and likely sooner rather than later).